itsschwer/ror2-huddle-up/README.md

 ![screenshot of renamed equipment drone ally cards](https://github.com/itsschwer/ror2-huddle-up/blob/main//xtra/demo-equipment-drone-rename.png?raw=true)

 ## scoreboard shows chat history
-show the chat history when the scoreboard is open.
+show the chat history when the scoreboard is open

 ----

 ## loot panel
-adds a Loot panel to the hud to track how much loot is left on a stage *— only visible when the scoreboard is open*.
+adds a Loot panel to the hud to track how much loot is left on a stage *— only visible when the scoreboard is open*

 ![screenshot of loot panel](https://github.com/itsschwer/ror2-huddle-up/blob/main/xtra/demo-loot-panel.png?raw=true)